Robert L. Laing

 The independent studies were:

 1. The City of St. Petersburg, Florida studied the CLEAN-FLO process on 400-acre (160-hectare), 3.5-ft (1.5-m) deep Lake Maggoire.
 The City of St. Petersburg Department of Environmental Affairs took monthly data on Lake Maggiore for three years.
-CLEAN-FLO treated the lake with continuous laminar flow inversion/oxygenation and CLEAN-FLO Lake Cleanser.
+CLEAN-FLO treated the lake with continuous laminar flow inversion/oxygenation.

-3. The Orange County Pollution Control Department, Orlando, Florida (Kaleel, et al, 1978, and Bateman et al, 1977), studied the effect of inversion/oxygenation and CLEAN-FLO Lake Cleanser on 11.3 hectares, 15m deep Lake Weston.
+3. The Orange County Pollution Control Department, Orlando, Florida (Kaleel, et al, 1978, and Bateman et al, 1977), studied the effect of inversion/oxygenation on 11.3 hectares, 15m deep Lake Weston.
 Monthly tests were made on Lake Weston for one year before treatment, and three years after.
-This was followed by two years testing during continuous laminar flow inversion/oxygenation and CLEAN-FLO Lake Cleanser applications.
+This was followed by two years testing during continuous laminar flow inversion/oxygenation application.

 4. The University of South Florida did a simulated multiple inversion laboratory experiment (Cooley, et al, 1978);